Diabl0269/kafka-node/README.md

 1. Run `docker-compose up` to run [zookeeper](https://zookeeper.apache.org/) and [Kafka](https://kafka.apache.org/) docker images by [bitnami](https://bitnami.com/).
 2. Run `npm run dev` to initiate local development process.
    This will automatically start sending messages to Kafka which can be editted in `demo.ts`.
+(This will also listen for a debugger on node's default port).

 ### 2. Remote: